i74578/simplified-aau-report/template/chapters/introduction.typ

+#import "/setup/macros.typ": *
 = Introduction

-This is the introduction, it has not chapter number, but is just a short introduction to the subject.
+This is the introoduction#question[Is this word spelled correct?], it has no chapter number, but is just a short introduction to the subject.